JMU-CIME/CPR-Music-Backend/docs/api.md

 Delete that auth token from database, equivalent to purging a session cookie

+### PATCH /api/users/:username/

+- Change a user's instrument/external_id/grade
+- Requesting user must be a Teacher in any class that `:username` is a Student in

 ### POST /api/users/bulk_create_teachers/

 - For admin users only (aka users with staff=True)